 Leadership Conflicts:

 Leadership requires both a leadership style and a follower style.
 Every leader will have a way that they lead their team, and every person on that team will have a style that they respond to leaders with.
-Occasionally, these styles clash and can cause conflict on teams.
-This is especially true when there are multiple leadership styles on the same team and the team members are having to respond differently to each one.
-These types of conflict are most common when there is new leadership on a team and the team has to respond to their style and learn to work underneath them.
-It is also common when teams with different leadership styles need to work together to accomplish a project.
-These types of conflict are often solved with clear goals and values that the team can follow, even with shifting leadership.
+Occasionally, these styles clash and can cause conflict in teams.
+This is especially true when there are multiple leadership styles on the same team and the team members have to respond differently to each one.

 Personality-Based Conflict: